MOW Scheduler Tutorials :: Offers Inbox

 Offers Inbox Overview

-The "Offers Inbox" lists volunteer "offers" (aka shift signups) that were submitted by volunteers online through the public Help Wanted page, or (coming soon!) through the volunteer portal.
+The "Offers Inbox" lists volunteer "offers" (aka shift signups) that were submitted by volunteers online through the public Help Wanted page, or through the Volunteer Portal.
+It provides tools for handling the submitted offers, including helping you find and verify the volunteer, automatic notifications of approval, and a tool for notifying redundant signups that the shift is already filled.

 Volunteer Shift Signup Process